rspamd/rspamd/doc/markdown/workers/index.md

 bind_socket = "/tmp/rspamd.sock mode=0666 owner=user";
 ~~~

-Without owner and mode, rspamd uses the active user as owner (e.g. if started by root,
+Without owner and mode, Rspamd uses the active user as owner (e.g. if started by root,
 then `root` is used) and `0644` as access mask.
 Please mention that you need to specify
 **octal** number for mode, namely prefixed by a zero.
 Otherwise, modes like `666` will produce
 a weird result.